The Essential Newborn Baby Hospital Bag Checklist

 - Cleansing Wipes (for normal skin)

-- Soothing Cleansing Wipes (for very sensitive skin)
+- Certified Organic Water Wipes with Cotton and Aloe (for sensitive skin)

 - Cleansing Wipes Delicately Fragranced (for normal skin)